 8. Threads are started for each OrgContext

 During OrgContext init, an instance of each background thread is created for the org, which remembers its OrgContext.

+[Comments from meeting]: current background threads which are not OrgContext-aware need to be fixed to inherit from BackgroundThread or to make as OrgContext-aware.

 Areas of environment modification